ANGSD/ngsPSMC/README.md

 # Details and potential issues (BUGS)
  - Optimization of rho is currently disabled.
  - Be carefull with the binsize (default 100) when comparing results between different winsizes. (binsize part of theta)

+## All relevant options

+-dolinear [0,1] linear is much faster if there are many states -tole tolerance for breaking